cvilla714/linterproject/README.md

 > This project was mainly around creating a linter that will
 > check for comments, missing semicolons at the end of every line
 > and also checking for the initial period to designate a class
+> it displays the information back to the user where the mistake is
+> showing if the line has commented code as well.

 ![screenshot](./app_screenshot.png)